Robust heavy-tailed versions of generalized linear models with applications in actuarial science: Robust heavy-tailed versions of GLMs

 If $\nu>1$ and $c<\sqrt{\nu}$ (the condition under which $f_{\text{left}}$ exists), the same result holds for any $i$ with $s_i = 1$. \end{Proposition}

 \autoref{prop:limit_PDF} suggests that the PDF term of an outlier in the likelihood function or the posterior density behaves in the limit like $f_{\nu,c}(y_i)$.
 This is made precise in results below.
 The term $f_{\nu,c}(y_i)$ is independent of $\bbeta$ but depends on $\nu$.
 It is thus treated as a constant in the likelihood function or posterior density when varying $\bbeta$ with $\nu$ fixed, but not when varying $\nu$.
 We thus say that the conflicting information (the outlier) is \textit{partially rejected}.
+Our approach is thus said to be \textit{partially robust}.
 Ideally, conflicting information is \textit{wholly rejected} as its source becomes increasingly remote \citep{1984west431}.
-Our approach is thus said to be \textit{partially robust}.
 Note that the tail thickness of $f_{\nu,c}$ is already extreme (with a density not integrable if we omit the log terms in $f_{\text{left}}$ and $f_{\text{right}}$), and thus, it does not seem possible to remedy the situation by considering a density with heavier tails without exceedingly increasing the complexity of the model.
 Note also that with a polynomial tail, such as that of the density identified from the estimator of \cite{cantoni2001robust} in \autoref{sec:connection_cantoni}, it is not possible to get rid of $\bbeta$ in the limiting regime, implying a weaker robustness property.
 This provides an explanation for the difference in behaviour between the estimators as observed in \autoref{fig:estimates_yn}.